sek-consulting/fastify-jwt-starter/README.md

 ### 3. Setting up the database

-Add or change all the models you need for api in `schema.prisma`, like adding a "Post" model:
+- add or change all the models you need for api in `schema.prisma`, like adding a "Post" model:

 ```js
 // data model